simba-source/Guitor_Ecommerce_Store/README.md

 - Create a new account with username and password
 - View our selected sample of guitars
-- Create, add to, and remove from a cart
+- Add to and remove from a cart
+- Search for specific products

 The site is able to:

 - Make users log in before purchasing anything or creating a cart
+- Create a checkout page with a total and subtotal

 ## Prerequisites
-- Python 3.10
-- Flask
-- MySQL
-- Flask & MySQL extension
 - Internet Connection

 ## Utilizes